 The most urban part of the Greenway is accessed behind Southgate Shopping Center near the area visitor center on Pride Drive.

-Download a PDF map of the Greenway Trail at the top of this page on the town of Boone Web site.
+Download a PDF map of the Greenway Trail on this page at the Town of Boone Web site.

 Use the mileages visible on the maps on this page to determine the length of various hikes or rides from the many starting points.
 As you read the hike descriptions, follow along on the maps.